-Please see the SpiraPlan External Bug-Tracking Integration Guide for more details on using the data-mapping tab.
+Please see the documentation for the relevant data sync for more details on using the data-mapping tab.

 If you click on the TaraVault membership tab, you can choose whether or not the user has access the linked TaraVault source code repository.
 This service is only available for hosted/cloud instances of SpiraPlan, and more details can be found in LDAP Configuration.

 If your organization already has an LDAP compatible user management system in place (e.g. Windows Active Directory, Novell eDirectory, OpenLDAP, IBM Tivoli, etc.), then instead of having to manually enter users one by one into SpiraPlan®, you can simply import them from your LDAP Server.
-Before doing this however, you need to first setup the LDAP configuration (see the section on LDAP Configuration below.
+Before doing this however, you need to first setup the LDAP Configuration.

 Once you have setup your LDAP server configuration in SpiraPlan®, clicking on the "Import Users From and LDAP Server" will bring up the following screen:

 This screen lists all the users available in the LDAP server that have not been already imported into SpiraPlan®.
 The users are listed by name along with their login, email address and fully distinguished LDAP name (DN).
 You can narrow down the list by entering partial name matches in any of the fields displayed and clicking [Filter] and/or you can sort the results by clicking on the directional arrows in the field headings.

 Select the checkbox of any users you want to import and click "Import" to complete the operation.
 These users can now login to SpiraPlan® and use their existing LDAP login and password information.

 You can connect your organization's identity provider for Single Sign On (SSO) authentication with Spira.
 This works for both on premise and cloud versions of the application.
 We currently support integration with: